lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2025Feb06
+- Yet more improvements to the new MT version feature

+## 2025Feb05
+- Improves(supresses) logging of the new MT version feature detection

+## 2025Feb03
+ - New feature: Push notification when a new MT version is detected.
+Requires one-time setup see [docs](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#new-mt-version-availabe)

+## 2025Jan22
+- force TP to be updated when EA is reloaded when changing from simple to weighted average and vice-versa
+- add note to BOD message about stop buying after closing current positions

+## 2024Dec18
+- Adds chart symbol to the notifications header
+- add note about new buys not allowed in BOD message
+- expands remote control to include help and stop buying after closing all (not yet implemented)

+## 2024Dec14
+- fixing bug that would use long lot size when pressing the sell button on the chart
+- removing sell/buy buttons during BT

+## 2024Nov30
+- fixing bug that would cause short TP to not be updated if the input changed

 ## 2024Nov25
 - Invalid stop errors were seeing because of a bug when calculating minimum TP allowed for short